Taking model-complete cores: Properties preserved by taking model-complete cores

 Putting together Fact~\ref{fact:tracedefpreserved} and Lemma~\ref{lem:tracedef}, we get:

-\begin{corollary} Suppose that $S$ is the core companion of the theory $T$.
-If $T$ has one of the following properties, then $S$ also does: stability, $\mathrm{NIP}$, $k$-$\mathrm{NIP}$, being totally transcendental, superstability, strong dependence, having finite of $U$-rank, having finite Morley rank, having finite $\mathrm{dp}$-rank, having finite $\mathrm{op}$-rank, having linear $\mathrm{VC}$-density bounds, having the strong {Erd\H{o}s}-Hajnal property, having near linear Zarankiewicz bounds. \end{corollary}
+\begin{corollary} Let $k\in\mathbb{N}_{>0}$ and $\mu$ be a cardinal.
+Suppose that $S$ is the core companion of the theory $T$.
+If $T$ has one of the following properties, then $S$ also does: stability, $\mathrm{NIP}$, $\mathrm{NIP}_k$, $\mathrm{NFOP}_k$, being totally transcendental, superstability, strong dependence, having finite $U$-rank, having Morley rank $\leq \mu$, having $\mathrm{dp}$-rank $\leq \mu$, having finite $\mathrm{op}$-dimension, having linear $\mathrm{VC}$-density bounds, having the strong {Erd\H{o}s}-Hajnal property, having near linear Zarankiewicz bounds. \end{corollary}

+\begin{remark} Whilst trace definitions preserve most model-theoretic properties inside the $\mathrm{NIP}$ world (or the $\mathrm{NIP}_k$ world for $k>1$), they do not preserve most properties outside of this domain: any structure with $\mathrm{IP}_k$ (for example, the random $k$-hypergraph) trace defines all homogeneous $k$-ary structures.
+In particular, simplicity, $\mathrm{NSOP}$, and $\mathrm{NSOP}_k$ for $k\geq 1$ are not preserved by trace definitions. \end{remark}